Modbus Meter Configuration

 The unit parameter defines the type of data read.

-For an electric meter, the units are en_im (imported energy) and en_ex (exported energy).
+For an electricity meter, the units are en_im (imported energy) and en_ex (exported energy).

 For a thermal meter: heat_energy_kwh, cold_energy_kwh, flow_temp, return_temp, diff_temp, power_kw, vol_flow_m3_h, vol_m3